USS Mosquito (1775): Summary of known available materials

 The expedition returned the next day.
-The British captured Mosquitto, Captain Thomas Albertson, at 3 in the morning, without any opposition as the only people aboard were her master and gunner.
+The British captured Mosquito, Captain Thomas Albertson, at 3 in the morning, without any opposition as the only people aboard were her master and gunner.
 She was armed with six 3-pounder guns and four swivel guns; the expedition burned her after taking their two prisoners off.
 Later that day Linzee had the prize sloop burnt.

 As with many ships and actions of the period of the American Revolution, there is some question as to the true nature of this vessel and its history.
 At the time of the Emmons's work and the DANFS entry, the volumes of the Naval Documents of the American Revolution that mention her later history were not yet compiled.
 Even after their compilation, until the work of organizations like archive.org, their availability was rather limited.
 The identification of a ship or ships with the same name in service at the same time in the same area yet of different types has added to the confusion.
 With DANFS being the best available authority at the time, William Nowland Van Powell's 1974 painting of the ship with USS Fly shows her as a sloop rather than a schooner as this is how DANFS has identified her.
 As more records come to light and are more thoroughly examined, the true nature of the situation will become more clear and defined.